-A project of NYU-Poly’s Center for K12 STEM Education, Science of Smart Cities introduces STEM concepts through hands-on activities, demonstrations and experiments to middle school students.
+A project of NYU Polytechnic School of Engineering’s Center for K12 STEM Education, Science of Smart Cities, introduces STEM concepts through hands-on activities, demonstrations and experiments to middle school students.
 The program connects students through teamwork and mentorship and the students learn how to build and design more livable, efficient, sustainable and resilient cities.

-The program, developed and taught by NYU-Poly students, consists of four curricular modules:
+The program, developed and taught by School of Engineering undergraduate students, consists of four curricular modules:

 - Urban Infrastructure